+In this article we are bringing you many interesting facts about Sibenik Croatia, so let’s start.
 Sibenik is situated in the central part of the Croatian Adriatic Coast, in the picturesque and indented bay where the Krka river one of the most beautiful Croatian rivers, enters the sea.
 Sibenik is a city with a population of approximately 37 000.
 Sibenik has a Mediterranean climate with mild winters and hot, dry summers.
-Today, Sibenik is an administrative, political, economical, social and cultural centre of the County of Sibenik and Knin, spreading over the 100 kilometer long coastline between the Zadar and Split Riviera, and 45 kilometers of the Dinara mountain.
-Except that, this town is one of the most important site which we are visiting on our Krka Waterfalls tours.
+Today, Sibenik is an administrative, political, economical, social, and cultural center of the County of Sibenik and Knin, spreading over the 100-kilometer long coastline between the Zadar and Split Rivieras, and 45 kilometers of the Dinara mountain.
+Except that, this town is one of the most important sites which we are visiting on our Krka Waterfalls tour from Split.

-Sibenik and Knin County covers about 1,860 square kilometers, including the islands, coast and hinterland.
-Sibenik and Knin County has 242 islands, islets and above-sea reefs.
+Sibenik and Knin County cover about 1,860 square kilometers, including the islands, coast and hinterland.
+Sibenik and Knin County have 242 islands, islets, and above-sea reefs.
 Most of this archipelago is in the Northwestern part of the Sibenik’s waters.
 It is very indented, bare and sparsely inhabited.
 The area of Sibenik has only 10 island settlements.
 The most numerous group of islands are the Kornati, known for their bizarre shapes and splendid natural beauties.

-You can reach open sea and islands by the 300-1200 metre wide and 10 km long Sibenik Bay, through the narrow, winding channel.
+You can reach the open sea and islands by the 300-1200 meter wide and 10 km long Sibenik Bay, through the narrow, winding channel.
 Although the coastal Sibenik area reaches only a few kilometers inland, to the Trtar mountain range and Mt.
 Svilaja on the Southeastern part, 66 % of all its population live here.
 After World War II, it underwent very rapid urbanization.
-Almost all manufacturing plants, business activities and economic forces of the Sibenik County are concentrated here.
-This region is characterized by limestone mountain crests, small valleys (Gornje polje and Donje polje) and plateaus, that are the base for agriculture.
-Vegetation is mainly consisted of sparce in the hinterland and maquis in the coastal areas and in the islands.
-Sibenik region has Mediterranean climate with hot summers, cooled by the mistral and dry winters.
+Almost all manufacturing plants, business activities and economic forces of Sibenik County are concentrated here.
+This region is characterized by limestone mountain crests, small valleys (Gornje polje and Donje polje), and plateaus, which are the base for agriculture.
+Vegetation is mainly consisted sparse in the hinterland and maquis in the coastal areas and in the islands.
+Sibenik region has a Mediterranean climate with hot summers, cooled by the mistral and dry winters.

-The harbor, connected to the open sea by the St. Anthony Strait, has been an initiator of town’s maritime affairs development, trading and the overall economic prosperity for centuries.
+The harbor, connected to the open sea by St. Anthony Strait, has been an initiator of the town’s maritime affairs development, trading, and overall economic prosperity for centuries.
 At the entrance into the Strait, there is the fortress of St. Nicholas, the most important renaissance fortress on the Eastern coast of the Adriatic.
-Fortresses of St. Michael, St. John and Subicevac surrounding the town represent a symbol of the centuries old Sibenik’s continuous resistance.
+Fortresses of St. Michael, St. John, and Subicevac surrounding the town represent a symbol of the centuries-old Sibenik’s continuous resistance.
 That fact was once more confirmed in the recent Croatian War of Independence.

-A must see destination on the way to Krka waterfalls and Sibenik, especially if you are travelling from Split it’s the oldest Croatian town on the Adriatic coast – Šibenik.
+A must-see destination on the way to Krka waterfalls and Sibenik, especially if you are traveling from Split it’s the oldest Croatian town on the Adriatic coast – Šibenik.

 Dalmatinac got his education in statuary and art in Venice, where he also mastered carpentry techniques which he daringly used during the assembly of the stone blocks.
 Stone is the only material used in the construction of the basilica, which actually makes this cathedral a unique example in the whole world.